ahoereth/ddpg/slides/10_Recap.md

 - Imagine this rule from some policy:
     - "Whenever there is a wall to the north and south, go left"
 - If we applied this policy to the problem pictured, the agent would get stuck
-- This can be solved by using a stochastic policy and leaving $\gamma$ active during test time
+- This can be solved by using a stochastic policy and leaving $\epsilon$ active during test time

 \column{.50\textwidth}